 |Bundesland: Niederösterreich||Lower Austria|

-The Hotel Panhans [right] is probably the best-known of all traditional hotels in Semmering.
-The hotel was founded in 1888 and was transformed to a Grand Hotel in 1913.
+Hotel Panhans [left, nos.
+1292 and 3898] is probably the best-known of all traditional hotels in Semmering.
+The hotel was founded in 1888 and was transformed to a Grand Hotel in 1913 by Ferdinand Felner and Hermann Helmer.
 With 400 rooms it was one of the largest hotels in Europe at that time.
 After the end of World War I and the break-up of the Austrian Empire, the hotel had to be sold off.
 It took until the 1930s that the hotel could regain its former position among the leading hotels in Europe.
 The great popularity ended after World War II.
 Finally, in 1969, the hotel had to close.
 In 1978, a joint venture of a private investment group, the municipality of Semmering and the state of Lower Austria began to revitalise the hotel, which was reopened in 1983.

 The two glasses on the left show two other hotels,